AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

 ```
 The printf/[...] group of predicates provides a powerful formatted printing facility
 closely related to the corresponding facilities in the C programming language.
-printf/[...] accepts a format string together with a list of arguments to print,
+printf/[...] accepts a format atom or string together with a list of arguments to print,
 possibly a stream to print to, and possibly options.
-The format string contains characters to be printed, characters to control the formats of the items being printed,
+The format atom or string contains characters to be printed as is, placeholder characters to control the formats of the arguments being printed,
-and argument placeholders.
-The figure below illustrates the general structure of the printf predicate.
+and backslash characters for special output characters.
+The figure below illustrates the general structure of the printf/2 predicate.

 ![](images/PrintfFormatting.png)